tommason14/lammps_gaff_to_gromacs/README.md

 # Possible issues

-Sometimes Ambertools prints incorrect atom names.
-To work around this, save a pdb before writing the prmtop file, and then assign atom names from the pdb with parmed.
+Sometimes Parmed fails to read atom names correctly when converting large systems, which can give errors when running `gmx grompp` and also when post-processing trajectories.
+To fix this, save a pdb before writing the prmtop file, and then assign atom names from the pdb with parmed.
+After this, atom names in the GRO file will be correct.

 ```
 # tleap.in